darklang/docs/docs/first-function.md

 ![assets/gettingstarted/newworker.png](assets/gettingstarted/selectall.png)

-7. Type `alt-X` (`Option-x` on Mac) to open the command palette, then select `extract-function`.
+7. Type `Ctrl-\` (Control-Backslash) to open the command palette, then select `extract-function`.

 ![assets/gettingstarted/newworker.png](assets/gettingstarted/extractfunction.png)

-8. The function will be created and replace the code.
+8. This creates the function, and replaces the existing code with a call to the new function.

 ![assets/gettingstarted/newworker.png](assets/gettingstarted/extractedfunction.png)